 The B&I originally opened up as a hardware store in 1946 by owners E.L.
 Irwin and M.L.
 Bradshaw.
 Over time, the store added more and more non-hardware items—in 1948, a carousel; in 1953, an elephant named Sammy; and then some chimps named Cathy and Murphy.

 Back during a time when all of Tacoma competed for the best Christmas light displays, E.L.
-Irwin was even award the best display one year for a 35-foot carousel atop of the B&I with six reindeer riding on it, as well as a 12-foot chimney complete with Santa.
+Irwin was even awarded the best display one year for a 35-foot carousel atop of the B&I with six reindeer riding on it, as well as a 12-foot chimney complete with Santa.

 With the many animals and attractions here, it became known as the B&I Circus Store and was known far and wide for its festive atmosphere.
 By the 1960s, the store began to bring in regular celebrity appearances, including Sheena, Queen of the Jungle, Burt Ward from the “Batman” TV show, and boxer Joe Louis.